emredz/webresources.dev/README.md

 * [anydesk.com](https://anydesk.com/) - AnyDesk is a remote desktop software that allows you to access your computer from anywhere. **Free for personal use**.
 * [teamviewer.com](https://www.teamviewer.com/en/) - TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. **Free for personal use**.
 * [remotedesktop.google.com](https://remotedesktop.google.com/) - Google Remote Desktop is a remote desktop application developed by Google. **Free for personal and commercial use**.

+## Security

+* [monitor.firefox.com](https://monitor.firefox.com/) - Is a **free** service that allows you to check if your email address has been compromised in a data breach.
+You can sign up for breach monitoring and get alerts.
+* [hackertarget.com](https://hackertarget.com/) - Is a **free** online security scanning website that allows you to scan the websites and servers for vulnerabilities.
+* [anti-captcha.com](https://anti-captcha.com/) - Is a service that allows you to solve captchas automatically.
+Lowest price on the market and pay as you go.
+* [shodan.io](https://www.shodan.io/) - Is a search engine that allows you to search for specific types of computers (webcams, routers, servers, etc.) connected to the internet using a variety of filters. **You can benefit from a one-page search result for free**.
+* [haveibeenpwned.com](https://haveibeenpwned.com/) - Is a **free** service that allows you to check if your email address has been compromised in a data breach.
+You can sign up for breach monitoring and get alerts.
+* [securityheaders.com](https://securityheaders.com/) - Is a **free** service that allows you to check the security headers of a website.
+* [securitytrails.com](https://securitytrails.com/) - Is a **free** service that allows you to check the DNS records of a domain.
+* [nmap.org](https://nmap.org/) - Is a **free** and open source utility for network discovery and security auditing.
+Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.

 ## Cool Websites